nagyist/sandersk-devops-fg2/readme.md

-## All servers and important system are instrumented and monitored from a central service.
+## Instrumentation, mponitoring, and logging are build in from the start.

+* Nagios
+* Scout
+* New Relic
+* Pagerduty
+* Chatops